SOS Children's Village Banda Aceh

-SOS Children's Village Banda Aceh was set up in the aftermath of the 2004 tsunami in order to support families in rebuilding their livelihoods, so that they could stay together and also to provide a loving home for children without parental care.
-It took in the first children in January 2007.
-By now, 15 SOS families provide long-term care for up to 150 children
+SOS Children's Village Banda Aceh was set up in the aftermath of the 2004 tsunami in order to support families in rebuilding their livelihoods, so that they could stay together and to provide a loving home for children without parental care.
+Years later, we continue to support vulnerable families and children in the area.

 A terrible natural disaster and its consequences